 And he is happy to have Figgins alongside.
 "Chris has been in the wine industry since he was born," Bledsoe says.
-"Having a guy like that who can give you the scientific knowledge but have the instinct that comes from a lifetime experience is invaluable.
+"Having a guy like that who can give you the scientific knowledge but have the instinct that comes from a lifetime instead of being in a WSU classroom, or a film experience is invaluable.
 Our friendship reconnecting has been really, really cool.
 That will continue to grow as well."